Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/index.md

     * a normal distribution, modeled through either wls or wlav approach, or
     * a non-normal distribution, modeled through -logpdf.

+## Notes

+Currently, bad data detection techniques and observability considerations are out of scope.

 ## Core Problem Specification

 - State Estimation (SE), for the Bus Injection Model (BIM)